EthanPortelli/EthanPortelli/README.md

 👋 About Me:
-- Currently a senior at Adelphi University, studying Computer Science
+- Currently a senior at Adelphi University, studying Computer Science & Cybersecurity

 👀 Interested in:
 - Information Technology